iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Stupid thing doesn't work.
+Someone has covid and two stores have been closed due to having covid 19.
+This app never alerted me I found out via facebook.<br> :date: __2021-03-18 22:21:55__

 > Worthless.
 I have been in bed sick, sick with Covid for a week.
 Still tells me no exposures detected.
 Getting ready to remove it.<br> :date: __2021-03-11 17:28:50__

 > I was positive with COVID.
 I was never able to enter results in this app.
 I was never contacted for contact tracing.
 I am an essential worker.
 This app is a tracking mechanism only and is NOT uses for COVID.<br> :date: __2021-03-10 12:30:11__